SniArchive/css/README.md

 # css 🌔
-List of some amazing design and css properties and tools.
+List of some amazing design/css properties and tools.

 ## Contents
 • [Colors](#colors)